 We measure philanthropy by how much money you waste.
 We measure the size of your donation, not results.
 I’ve given a lot of money to infectious diseases–malaria, and schistosomiasis and tuberculosis–and I have a medical foundation that’s working on it.
 I don’t think it’s terribly interesting how much money I gave.
 If you ask me, I’ll tell you.
 I don’t think it’s terribly interesting because we haven’t solved any problems yet.

 Confusing spending money with outcomes–or more broadly effort with results–is a common fallacy and often an instance of conventional wisdom that’s wrong: of course we are having an impact on the problem, look how much we are spending.
 This applies to commercial, government, and non-profit efforts and entities.
 I can remember a remark John Morgridge made after a 1992 visit by a national politician to Cisco headquarters: “They have a funny way of talking about problems.
 They confuse spending money on a problem with solving it.
-For example: job training solved that we spent five billion on that last year.”
+For example: job training was ‘solved’ because we spent five billion on that last year.”
 The good news for entrepreneurs is that if you can see a path to a solution you should not be deterred by the amount other firms have already spent to solve the problem, but by the quality of their solution and its fit with your target customer’s needs.

 Peter Thiel: Secrets Violate Conventional Wisdom